Axial twist theory: Inversion hypothesis

 In 1822 the French zoologist Étienne Geoffroy Saint-Hilaire noted that the organization of dorsal and ventral structures in the crayfish (an arthropod) is opposite that of mammals, and he proposed that mammals and other vertebrates are turned upside down.
 As explained above, Marcel Kinsbourne proposed that the body (soma) but not the anterior head is inverted (hence somatic twist hypothesis).

 There is molecular evidence for the inversion hypothesis in almost all groups of deuterostomes.

 Somatic twist hypothesis

 Marcel Kinsbourne's somatic twist hypothesis is most closely related to the axial twist theory.
-Both theories were presented as an improvement to the dorsoventral inversion hypothesis by the early 19th-century naturalist Étienne Geoffroy Saint-Hilaire In contrast to the axial twist, the somatic twist does not address the developmental aspects.
-Also, it only explains the contralateral brain but not the orientation of the internal organs.
+Both theories were presented as an improvement to the dorsoventral inversion hypothesis by the early 19th-century naturalist Étienne Geoffroy Saint-Hilaire.

-Asymmetry of the spine

-No hypotheses have been published for the asymmetry of the spine.
-There is no other theory to explain the left position of the heart or the asymmetric orientation of the bowels and related organs.

-Contralateral forebrain

-Several hypotheses have proposed a function for (certain aspects of) the contralateral brain (i.e. the left forebrain representing mostly the right body and the right forebrain representing mostly the left body).
-Most prominent is Cajal's.

 Cajal's visual map theory

 The visual map theory by Santiago Ramón y Cajal proposes that the optic chiasm restores the retinal image on the visual cortex.
 Even though the theory is still supported, several studies have pointed out the serious flaws in the theory.
 Most importantly, the loop of the optic radiation undoes the potential repair of the optic projection on the cortex, which is the central idea of the theory.
 Also, the theory does not hold for important groups of vertebrates such as sharks because their cerebrum has an ipsilateral visual representation but a contralateral somatosensory and motor representation.